Nava-Labs/crosslink-sdk/README.md

 Follow this example to use the SDK

 ```
-const CrossLink = require('crosslink-sdk');
+const OpenCCIP = require('openccip-sdk');
 const { createWalletClient, http } = require('viem');
 const { privateKeyToAccount } = require('viem/accounts');
-const { polygonMumbai } = require('viem/chains');
+const { baseGoerli } = require('viem/chains');

 const account = privateKeyToAccount(process.env.PK); // Replace with your private key
 const walletAccount = createWalletClient({
-  chain: polygonMumbai, // Replace with your desired chain configuration
+  chain: baseGoerli, // Replace with your desired chain configuration
   account,
   transport: http(),
 });
-const crosslink = new CrossLink(walletAccount);
+const openccip = new OpenCCIP(walletAccount);
-const sourceDetails = {
+let contractDetails = {
-  contractAddr: "0xF52907fC5b46788CEb25C9b3051e818a88a6Dce4",
+      contractAddr: "0x84335647DB15CeBe5b313b6D3D883b13652115f2",
       contractABI: MarketplaceMockABI,
       functionName: "buy",
       args: [
+        1,
-    "0xeD7B73A82dB4D2406c0a25c55122fc317f2e6Afd", // tokenAddr
+        "0xeD7B73A82dB4D2406c0a25c55122fc317f2e6Afd", //tokenAddr
-    "1" // tokenId
+        "1" //tokenId
       ]
-};
+    }
-const FROM = 'polygon-testnet';
+const FROM = 'base-testnet';
-const TO = 'bsc-testnet';
+const TO = 'polygon-testnet';
-const hash = await crosslink.hopThenExecute(FROM, TO, sourceDetails);
+const txHash = await openccip.hopThenExecute(FROM, TO, sourceDetails);
 ```

 ## Contributing
-Contributions to the CrossLink SDK are welcome.
+Contributions to the OpenCCIP SDK are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or create a pull request on the GitHub repository.